itk-dev/adgangsstyring/README.md

-Note that this package does not do the synchronization of users, instead it provides a list of all users that currently are assigned to the group in question.
+Note that this package does not do the synchronization of users, instead it provides a list of all users that currently has access to the system in question.

-Should the specified group contain no users an exception will be thrown.
+Should the configured system contain no users an exception will be thrown.
 This is to avoid using systems to be under the impression that every single user should be deleted.